able-app/docs/controls/components/stepper-panel.md

 # Stepper Panel

-A panel with spacing and alignment of the Stepper with its collection of step points (primitive) to represent a series of steps involved in a process and your progress.
+Component: A panel with spacing and alignment of the Stepper with its collection of step points (primitive) to represent a series of steps involved in a process and your progress.

 [Styleguide Link](https://zpl.io/b6A80oq)